ansarTheScientist/Traffic-Sign-Detector/README.md

-# German Traffic Sign Recognition with Convolutional Neural Networks
+# Traffic Sign Recognition with Convolutional Neural Networks

 This repository contains code for a Convolutional Neural Network (CNN) designed to recognize and classify German traffic signs using the [GTSRB dataset](https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign).